-This paper demonstrates the application of proposed TDCS tool using the simulation study, which analyzes the interdependence of reliability, energy consumption and timeliness in IEEE 802.15.4/ZigBee beacon-enabled cluster-tree WSNs.
-We show how to apply the TDCS tool to configure a given simulation scenario, as an illustrative example that confirms the practical applicability of this tool.
-The paper also contributes with the extended simulation model of IEEE 802.15.4/ZigBee protocols that was implemented in the Opnet Modeler simulator [19] and is used to carry out a set of experiments.
+The main outcome of this paper is the comprehensive simulation analysis of how the maximum number of retransmission impacts the reliability of data transmission, the energy consumption of the nodes and the end-to-end communication delay.
+We also demonstrate the practical application of our TDCS scheduling tool for the configuration of the IEEE 802.15.4/ZigBee beacon-enabled cluster-tree WSNs.
+In addition, the paper contributes with the extended simulation model of IEEE 802.15.4/ZigBee protocols that we have implemented in the Opnet Modeler simulator [6].

 The rest of the paper is organized as follows.
 The system model assumed within the simulation study is presented in Section 2.
 In Section 3, some of the most relevant aspects of the IEEE 802.15.4/ZigBee protocols are addressed.
-Sections 4 and 5 provide brief description of the proposed TDCS tool and IEEE 802.15.4/ZigBee Opnet simulation model, respectively.
+Sections 4 and 5 provides brief description of the proposed TDCS scheduling tool and the Opnet simulation model, respectively.
 Section 6 describes the simulation scenario and presents the simulation results.
 Finally, conclusions are drawn in Section 7.